 Northstar California Resort

 Learn how to mountain bike during your trip to Lake Tahoe with group or private lessons for kids and adults.
-Also find 39 different hiking trails along with a scenic chair lift.
-Northstar also features golf along with lodging and dining on-site.
+There are 39 different hiking trails and a scenic chair lift.
+Northstar also features golf and lodging and dining on-site.

 Located 5001 Northstar Dr.